Unsung Hero - Produced by Mr Chambers.

 A very warm welcome to Year 5 from Mr Langford, Mrs Burdass, Miss Broderick and Mrs Adams!

-This year, our teaching assistants are Miss Dawson and Mr Aherne.
+This year, our teaching assistants are Miss Dawson, Mr Aherne, Mr Chambers and Mrs Della Rocca.

 The following page will hopefully provide you with as much information as possible.
 However, if you ever have any problems, concerns or questions, please see a member of the Year Five team at the beginning or end of the school day; or by phoning the school office.